Workflow-Manager-admin/noteease-38134-68164377/noteease_frontend/README.md

 Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+#### Remote/Custom Host Access

+To help with development in containerized, remote, or local network environments, the dev server has been configured to disable host checking and listen on all interfaces (host 0.0.0.0).
+This allows you to access the app using `http://<your_host_ip>:3000` from another device or custom hostname.
+**Security note:** Host check disabling is ONLY for development and should not be used in production environments.

 ### `npm test`

 Launches the test runner in interactive watch mode.